w3c/EasierRDF/RDF-LAMP.md

 application.
 The list is not intended to be exhaustive.
 (See [Awesome Semantic Web]() for a broader list.)
 Rather it is intended to be a starting point: to include only those tools that would be needed by _most_ RDF applications.
 The hope is to eventually bundle these tools into a single, common download, analogous to Red Hat or Ubuntu.

+## Target applications
 Three "typical" RDF applications are targeted:

-* an application that integrates data from multiple data sources having different formats and data models, including a relational database and a JSON data source;
+* **Data integration.** The application must integrate data from multiple data sources having different formats and data models, including a relational database and a (plain) JSON data source.
+Challenges should include:
+** Data model and vocabulary alignment, using inference rules or some other mechanism.
+** Conversion of relational data to RDF
+** Conversion of plain JSON data -- not already JSON-LD -- to RDF ** SPARQL queries
+** (What else?)
-* an application that uses RDF metadata to categorize items in multiple ways, such as products in a catalog; or
+* **Catalog metadata.** The application must use RDF metadata to categorize items in multiple ways, such as products in a catalog.
+Challenges should include:
+** Use of SKOS for metadata
+** SPARQL queries
+** (What else?)
-* an application that uses inference rules or OWL reasoning to support smarter queries, such as queries of biomedical data.
+* **OWL for smarter queries.** The application must use OWL reasoning or other inference rules to enable smarter queries, such as queries of biomedical data.
+Challenges should include:
+** Ontology authoring
+** SPARQL queries
+** (What else?)

-*TO DO:* Get specific examples for the above three kinds of application, with example data, and turn them into tutorials based on the below set of tools.
-(Can someone suggest specific examples of the above "typical" use cases, with sample data?
-Or suggest others?)
+**TO DO:** _Get specific examples for the above three kinds of application, with example data, and turn them into tutorials based on the below set of tools.
+(Can someone suggest some, complete with example data?
+Or suggest others?)_

 ## Criteria for inclusion
 A candidate for inclusion in this list: